eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-14_my-europa-plog-bitcoining-in-bratislava-omg-i-can-invest-during-a-trip-to-far-away-foreign-country-only-wifi-needed.md

 - - -

-This page is synchronized from the post: [My Europa Plog - Bitcoining in Bratislava - OMG I can INVEST! during a trip to far-away foreign country.
-Only WIFI needed.](https://steemit.com/@deanliu/my-europa-plog-bitcoining-in-bratislava-omg-i-can-invest-during-a-trip-to-far-away-foreign-country-only-wifi-needed)
+This page is synchronized from the post: ['My Europa Plog - Bitcoining in Bratislava - OMG I can INVEST! during a trip to far-away foreign country.
+Only WIFI needed.'](https://steemit.com/@deanliu/my-europa-plog-bitcoining-in-bratislava-omg-i-can-invest-during-a-trip-to-far-away-foreign-country-only-wifi-needed)